PSLmodels/PSL-Infrastructure/Core/Criteria/library_criteria.md

 Open-source modeling ensures that model results are reproducible, that experts around the world can collaborate to make models better, and that users can explore the parameter space for themselves.
 These outcomes systematically improve public policy decisionmaking.

-We have developed the standards and guidelines in this document to fascilitate the growth of an open source public policy modeling ecosystem.
+We have developed the criteria in this document to fascilitate the growth of an open source public policy modeling ecosystem.

-Standards for transparancy and quality
+Criteria for transparancy and quality
 ---------
 -------------------------